Michael-Wisniewski/fitness-club/README.md

-    Custom crispy fields are used during forms generation Mailhog is used for email testing (localhost:8025) Django Sitemap framework is used to generate sitemaps
+    Custom crispy fields are used during forms generation Mailhog is used for email testing (localhost:8025) Django Sitemap framework is used to generate sitemaps Feed framework is userd to provide Rich Site Summary

 ### 6. Detailed list of used technologies